wchongmh/wchongmh.github.io/_pages/gallery.md

   <h3 style="margin-top: 0; color: #333;">Special Thanks</h3>
   <p style="margin-bottom: 0;">To Clancy Consulting, HKIE, SCEBE faculty, and especially my mother for their unwavering support in making these achievements possible.</p>
 </div>

-## 💌 Special Thanks
-> Thank you to Clancy Consulting, HKIE, SCEBE faculty, and especially my mother for their support.
-> These recognitions fuel my commitment to engineering excellence.